arodu/cakephp-tebo/README.md

 # TeBo Plugin for CakePHP 5

-TeBo is a plugin for integrating a Telegram bot into CakePHP 5 applications, allowing configuration and management of custom commands with easy setup.
+TeBo is a plugin that integrates a Telegram bot into CakePHP 5 applications, allowing configuration and management of custom commands with an easy setup.

 ## Installation